metablaster/WindowsFirewallRuleset/README.md

-It might answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall in real time.\
+It might answer some of your questions, for example [MonitoringFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/MonitoringFirewall.md) explains how to monitor firewall in real time.

-It's recommended you read those documents here on github because of formatting and screenshots.
+## The future

+Following features are desired and might be available at some point in the future:

+1. Remote firewall administration
+   - Applying firewall configuration to remote computers on domain or home networks

+2. Support for all editions of Windows NT 10.0+

+3. On demand registry scan to validate integrity of active firewall filtering policy

+4. Firewall rulesets for server platforms